ayatskina/rsschool-cv/cv.md

 ## About me

-Now I'm working as a TV News producer, but my goal is to start IT career as a frontend developer.
+Now I'm working as a content editor at University 2035, but my goal is to start IT career as a frontend developer.
 I've already completed the Learn JavaScript Course on codacademy and my next step is to start studying in RS School on JavaScript course.

 ## Skills